Foivos-Stamopoulos/MyCryptoApp/README.md

 ## Architecture

-The app was implemented using Clean Architecture, MVI(Model-View-Intent) and follows best practices like:
+The app follows best practices like:
-- Separation of concerns
+- Separation of concerns (Clean Architecture)
 - Drive UI from data models
-- Single source of truth
+- Single source of truth -> Room
 - Coroutines and flows
 - Unidirectional Data Flow (UDF)
+- Model-View-Intent (MVI)
-- Dependency Injection (DI)
+- Dependency Injection (DI) -> Hilt

+## Testing

+To facilitate UI and Navigation testing, MyCryptoApp uses dependency injection with [Hilt](https://developer.android.com/training/dependency-injection/hilt-android).

+In Unit Tests, [MockK](https://mockk.io/) is used to mock the dependencies.

+In API Unit Tests, [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) is used to mock HTTP responses.

+## UI

+The app was designed using Material 3.

+The Screens and UI elements are built entirely using [Jetpack Compose](https://developer.android.com/compose).

+The app theme also supports dark mode.

+## Continuous Integration (CI)

+The project contains a CI workflow that uses Github Actions and automates the build and testing pipeline.